Information for EEA and Swiss students

 At the time of writing, any changes to EU citizens’ rights are subject to the approval of a withdrawal agreement.
-Negotiations between the EU and the UK are now complete, but the agreement has yet to be approved by the UK government.
+Negotiations between the EU and the UK are now complete, but the agreement has yet to be approved by Parliament.

 Therefore, this information is to highlight the current position and includes our best advice based on the current situation.